01 of 10

 - Where to stay: The reasonably priced Hotel Pooram International is one of the best hotels in Thrissur and is located close to the action on Swaraj Round.

 Kila Raipur Rural Olympics

 The fun doesn't end at the end of the day.
-Each evening there's a cultural feast featuring top notch folk singers, Bhangra, and Gidha players.
-The program continues well past midnight on all three day of the festival.
+Each evening there's a cultural feast featuring top-notch folk singers, Bhangra, and Gidha players.
+The program continues well past midnight on all three days of the festival.

 Continue to 3 of 10 below.

 - When: Three days during early February each year.

 - How to get there: The Kila Raipur Rural Olympics is held about 30 minutes south of Ludhiana, in Punjab.
 Kila Raipur is well connected by rail, road, and even air.
 Ludhiana is a 3-hour train journey, or 40 minutes flight, from Delhi.
 Delhi by Foot usually runs tours there.

 - Where to stay: There's a good range of hotels in Ludhiana.
 The classy Nirvana Hotel receives excellent reviews, as does the cheaper Keys Hotel.
 If budget is a concern, Hotel Samrat is clean and offers good value for money.

 The famous 600-year-old Karni Mata temple, near Bikaner in Rajasthan, is home to thousands of rats.
 They're considered to be sacred and are offered food and protection.
 The temple is dedicated to an ancient mystic who's believed to have been a reincarnation of the Goddess Durga.
 Interestingly, the souls of Karni Mata's devotees are said to reside in the rats.